MartinPankraz/sap-hacker-in-a-day/student/quest0.md

 </p>

 > [!NOTE]
-> In our scenario MFA is not configured, because all participants would have needed to run through the setup process with their own mobile phone and the Microsoft Authenticator app.
-Usually you would need to run through the MFA process using Entra-ID via your mobile device.
+> In such lab environments MFA is often not configured, because otherwise all participants would have needed to run through the setup process with their own mobile phone and the Microsoft Authenticator app.

 ## The evil proxy